mratsim/weave/picasso/channels/channels_spsc.md

     - Latency to fight the empty queue cache thrashing with thee temporal slipping technique
   - regarding a queue optimized for always near-full scenarios or always near empty (Liberty Queue paper)
   - regarding using data null/not-null values to check for fullness/emptiness

+### Queues of pointer objects

+#### Performance

+If a queue is only used for pointer objects or options testing if a queue is empty or full only requires testing the relevant read or write index and checking if the data is nil.
+This avoids accessing both indexes for each enqueue/deque leading to contention between the reader and the writer.

+#### Code size

+Operations on queues of pointer objects can be typed-erase to avoid duplicate code.
+This is important for channels of futures as they may be used in complex codebases with lots of different types with Futures/Flowvar encapsulating them.

 ## SPSC Queue formal verification:
 - Correct and Efficient Bounded FIFO Queues, Nhat Minh Le et al: